-The Shadle Area offers plentiful opportunity for an improved retail shopping experience, along with an increase in the intensity of uses within its core.
-This can be realized through the reimagning of the district center as a mixed use development.
+The Shadle area offers plentiful opportunity for an improved retail shopping experience, along with an increase in the intensity of uses within its core.
+This can be realized by reimagning of the shopping center as a mixed use development.
 By realigning transportation investment policies and priorities with the existing land use policy, the neighborhood can begin to transform into a mixed use development.